 Car and truck oil drain plug sizes can be confusing, especially if you slide under your vehicle ready for an oil change and realize you have no idea which socket you need.
 Plug sizes vary between makes, models, and engines, and even different years of the same vehicle can use different drain bolts.
-The upside is that most manufacturers reuse common sizes, so once you know what your vehicle uses, the job becomes much easier.
+The good news is that most manufacturers reuse the same sizes across multiple engines and model years, so once you know what your vehicle takes, the job gets much easier every time.

 Oil Drain Plug Size Lookup Tool